- Bush Middle School

 1. Print information 2.
 No Abbreviations 3.
 Use map pencils.
 4. Provide a legend

-• Academic Coaching is available on Monday and Wednesday from 8:00-8:25, and after school at 2:15-3:00 by appointment on Tuesdays and Thursdays.
-Please make arrangements with me as needed so that I make sure I am in the classroom, and not in a meeting or engrossed in my own lesson planning or grading.
+• Academic Tutoring is available with an American History teacher each morning of the week.
+Please make arrangements with me as needed so that I make sure I am in the classroom, and not in a meeting, coaching XC, or engrossed in my own lesson planning or grading.
 I want to honor your time as well as mine.

-• Test Reviews will be given prior to each exam by the eighth grade American History teachers - O'Connor, Fain, and myself.
+• Test Reviews will be given prior to each exam by the eighth grade American History teachers - Schroeder, Fain, and myself.

-This is going to be a different, but fantastic year!
+This is going to be a fantastic year!